ngecom/ngbilling/README.md

 # ngbilling
-Telecom Billing and Rating for MVNO or Recurring Billing Business
+OpenSource Telecom Billing and Rating for MVNO or Recurring Billing Business.
+Some of the interesting usecases are available in last sections.
+Customized plugins can be configured easly to add features.

-# Supported Business in Free version
+# Supported Business in Free version.
   * Any Recurring Invoice Monthly Billing.
   * Any Recurring Invoice Weekly Billing.
   * Any Recurring Invoice yearlly Billing.